 The goal of systematic and sequential instruction is to make sure that students have the knowledge they need to learn a new skill.
 Teachers who use this type of teaching also continue to practice and review previously learned skills.

-Evidence-based literacy instruction benefits all students.
+Structured literacy instruction benefits all students.
 When general educators use explicit instruction in phonics, reading proficiency rates improve drastically.

 In one district, student proficiency increased from 47 percent to 84 percent after teachers learned about the science of reading and used explicit and systematic phonics instruction.

 But this type of instruction is especially beneficial for some students, including:

 Those who learn and think differently.
 Students with dyslexia benefit from interventions using explicit instruction in phonemic awareness.
 Likewise, students who struggle with language comprehension benefit from explicit instruction on semantics (meaning) and syntax (the grammatical order of words).